robertroddev/robertroddev/README.md

 📍 [LinkedIn](https://www.linkedin.com/in/robbyrod/)

 I'm a full stack engineer with 4+ years building React and Ruby on Rails applications.
-Currently job searching for remote senior software engineering roles.
+Currently job searching for remote software engineering roles.

 **Currently:**
 - Available to start immediately (open to remote, hybrid, on-site)